-The side walk pavement was uneven.
-Suddenly, I stepped over a dip, lost my balance and fell.
+The sidewalk pavement was uneven.
+Suddenly, I stepped over a dip, lost my balance, and fell.
 My husband was walking in front of me.
-When he heard the commotion he looked back and saw me in the floor.
+When he heard the commotion he looked back and saw me on the floor.

 I was in pain and couldn’t mention a word for a couple of seconds.
 He understood the situation when he saw blood on my left knee.
 There was a large cut surrounded by smaller ones plus dark spots on the entire affected area.
 I shed a tear or two while the pain was at its peak.

 My husband hugged me.
 Some ladies stopped to help.
 One of them told us about a clinic in the main plaza.
 We thanked them and told them I was fine.
 When I was able to stand, we decided to stop by the clinic because the cuts and bruises looked kind of serious.